What are Strategic Insights?

-Strategic insights are valuable insights that significantly influence business strategy and decision-making.
+Strategic insights are deep understandings that significantly influence a business's strategy and decision-making.
 They are derived from in-depth analysis and understanding of various data sources and market conditions.
 They provide a deep understanding of internal and external factors that can impact an organisation's long-term goals and competitive positioning.

 Here's a breakdown of what constitutes strategic insights: